 I have always been one of those people who swore they would never get a Kindle because I love physical books too much.
 Well I am a massive hypocrite, as I am studying in Brighton I now have to get various trains back home to Birmingham.
 I was tired of breaking my back carrying, let’s be honest, more books than I needed.
 From here I decided that it would be so much easier to get a Kindle.

 When I first purchased my Kindle I got a month free of Kindle Unlimited, something of which I thought I would only keep for that one month.
 Oh boy was I wrong.
 I have been using the service on and off for just over a year now (I work part-time and attend uni full time so I don’t use it when extremely busy!).
 One thing I will say about it is because it costs £8.99 a month it is only really worth it if you know you will have a lot of time to read and that you are going to get your money’s worth.

 So without further ado here are my Kindle Unlimited recommendations:

 Air Awakens (Air Awakens #1) by Elise Kova

 Air Awakens was the first book that I downloaded, and I love it so much that I am planning to buy it in print.
 I have recently done a little review of this series which you can find HERE

 The story follows a young library apprentice called Vhalla Yarl, who saves the life of the crown prince, Aldrik Solaris.
-During this she awakens a power deep inside herself, a power that no one has wielded for a long time.
-Deep into war the Solaris empire see Vhalla as a weapon against their enemies and seek to use her to win the war.
+During this, she awakens a power deep inside herself, a power that no one has wielded for a long time.
+Deep in war, the Solaris empire sees Vhalla as a weapon against their enemies and seek to use her to win the war.

 I loved these books mostly for providing a take on magic which was new to me.